thewca/wca-regulations/wca-regulations-2013.md

   - A7f) When a competitor's score sheet for a round is complete, the judge delivers the score sheet to the score taker.

-## Article B: Blindfolded Solving
+## <blindfolded><blindfoldedsolving> Article B: Blindfolded Solving

-- B1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
+- B1) Standard speed solving procedures is followed, as described in <Article A> (Speed Solving).
+Additional regulations that supersede the corresponding procedures in <Article A> are described below.
   - B1a) There is no inspection period.
   - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt: